open-telemetry/opentelemetry-java-instrumentation/instrumentation/rocketmq/rocketmq-client/rocketmq-client-4.8/library/README.md

 ### Usage

-Remoting-based Client of RocketMQ provides the native interceptor to register the message hook in the instrumentation library.
+The instrumentation library provides the implementation of `SendMessageHook` and `ConsumeMessageHook` to provide OpenTelemetry-based spans and context propagation.

 ```java
 RocketMqTelemetry rocketMqTelemetry;